Kitware/geowatch/docs/development/contributing_new_models.rst

 This document describes the required steps to share your model and model configuration files within the WATCH team.
 This guide assumes that you already have a model and the associated files ready to be shared.

+Remember: **NEVER COMMIT LARGE FILES DIRECTLY TO GIT!** Git works well for small files.
+For large files we use DVC.

-NOTE: PyTorch models with hyperparameters are typically are saved as `.pt` files whereas models files only containing weights are typically saved as `.ckpt` files.
+NOTE: PyTorch models with hyperparameters are typically are saved as ``.pt`` files whereas models files only containing weights are typically saved as ``.ckpt`` files.

 NOTE: Check out `docs/environment/getting_started_dvc.rst <https://gitlab.kitware.com/smart/watch/-/blob/main/docs/environment/getting_started_dvc.rst>`_ for more information regarding how DVC works.